edgexfoundry/edgex-go/README.md

 glide install
 make build
 ```

+### Snap Package
+EdgeX Foundry is also available as a snap package, for more details
+on the snap, including how to install it, please refer to [EdgeX snap](https://github.com/edgexfoundry/edgex-go/snap/README.md)

 ## Deploy
 EdgeX system can be deployed as a set of Docker containers or a previously compiler binaries.